smpetersgithub/AdvancedSQLPuzzles/Database Articles/Behavior Of Nulls/Behavior_of_Nulls.md

 ## 4. IS NULL and IS NOT NULL

-Use `IS NULL` and `IS NOT NULL` to test whether an expression is null:
+Use `IS NULL` and `IS NOT NULL` to test whether an expression is null.

 ```sql
 SELECT 1 WHERE NULL IS NULL;       -- TRUE